microsoft/dicom-server/docs/development/api-versioning-developers.md

-# API Versioning for Dicom Server - Developer Guide
+# API Versioning for DICOM Server - Developer Guide

-This guide gives an overview of the API versioning of the REST endpoints for Dicom Server.
+This guide gives an overview of the API versioning of the REST endpoints for DICOM Server.

 ## Routes